Battle of the Komandorski Islands: Battle

 On the early morning of 27 March 1943, the Japanese convoy was intercepted by the American picket line some 100 nautical miles south of the Komandorski islands and 180 nautical miles west of Attu, just to the west of the International Date Line.
-Despite lacking radar, the Japanese cruiser squadron spotted the American force half an hour earlier than their enemies, in part because the southern horizon was lightening earlier than the northern, as well as the strict selection of lookouts of exceptional visual acuity by the Japanese navy.
-Because of the remote location of the battle and its being a chance encounter on the open ocean, neither fleet had air or submarine assistance, making this one of the few engagements exclusively between surface ships in the Pacific Theater and one of the last pure gunnery duels between fleets of major surface combatants in naval history.
-At one point, McMorris made a request for air support to the USAAF air base at Adak.
+Despite lacking radar, the Japanese cruiser squadron spotted the American force half an hour earlier than the Americans spotted them, in part because the southern horizon was lightening earlier than the northern, and because the Japanese navy strictly selected lookouts of exceptional visual acuity.
+Because the battle was a chance encounter in a remote location on the open ocean, neither fleet had air or submarine assistance, so that it was one of the few engagements exclusively between surface ships in the Pacific Theater and one of the last pure gunnery duels between fleets of major surface combatants in naval history.
+At one point, McMorris sent a request for air support to the USAAF air base at Adak.
 However, the B-24 squadron sent to attack the Japanese force became lost in the fog and had to return home.
 A spotter aircraft from Nachi directed fire on the American force for the whole battle.
 While the Japanese side criticized the observers' inability to deal with smoke screens, the US reports say that the accurate way in which the enemy gunners shifted their fire led the Americans to believe that one of the Japanese cruisers had fire control radar.

 Although the Japanese cruisers heavily outgunned the American force and inflicted more damage, the engagement was tactically inconclusive.
-The U.S. Navy warships escaped destruction after a Japanese misjudgment, when, with the Japanese fleet on the edge of victory, Admiral Hosogaya – not realizing the heavy damage his ships had inflicted and fearing American war planes would appear – chose to retreat, conceding a strategic victory to the US Navy.
+The U.S. Navy warships escaped destruction after a Japanese misjudgment: with the Japanese fleet on the edge of victory, Admiral Hosogaya – not realizing the heavy damage his ships had inflicted and fearing American war planes would appear – chose to retreat, conceding a strategic victory to the US Navy.
 Indeed, the battle ended Japanese attempts to resupply the Aleutian garrisons by surface ship, leaving only submarines to conduct supply runs.
 The airstrip at Attu was never finished.
 Hosogaya was accordingly retired from active service after the battle and assigned to govern a group of South Pacific islands.

 Timeline of the battle

-This is a timeline of the action, based upon authors O'Hara and Millsap.
+This is a timeline of the action based on accounts by O'Hara and Millsap.